ChallaPavanSanthosh/loksabha/Readme.md

 ## Conclusion

 This project demonstrates web scraping techniques to extract structured data from a government website and save it in a user-friendly format (Excel).
 The project involved handling various challenges, such as relative URLs and extracting information from unstructured text, showcasing practical problem-solving skills.

+# Lok Sabha Parliamentary Constituency Results Analysis

+## Introduction

+This project analyzes the results of the Lok Sabha parliamentary constituency elections.
+The analysis is performed using various data visualization techniques implemented in a Jupyter notebook.
+Additionally, a Power BI dashboard is created to provide an interactive analysis of the election results.

+## Dataset Details

+The dataset contains the results of 543 parliamentary constituencies.
+Each entry includes details such as the state, constituency, winning candidate, total votes, margin, party, and alliance.

+- *Columns*:
+  - S.No: Serial number of the entry
+  - State: State in which the constituency is located
+  - Parliament Constituency: Name of the parliamentary constituency
+  - Winning Candidate: Name of the winning candidate
+  - Total Votes: Total votes received by the winning candidate
+  - Margin: Margin of victory
+  - Party: Political party of the winning candidate
+  - Alliance: Political alliance of the winning candidate's party

+## Steps in the Analysis

+1. **Importing Libraries**:
+    - Importing necessary libraries such as pandas, matplotlib, seaborn, etc.

+2. **Loading Data**:
+    - Loading the election results data into pandas DataFrames for processing and analysis.

+3. **Data Cleaning and Preparation**:
+    - Handling missing values and performing necessary data transformations.

+4. **Exploratory Data Analysis (EDA)**:
+    - Visualizing the distribution of seats won by different parties.
+    - Analyzing vote share percentages.
+    - State-wise analysis of election results.
+    - Mapping the geographical distribution of election results.

+5. **Results Visualization**:
+    - Bar charts, pie charts, and maps to illustrate the findings.
+    - Interactive visualizations to explore the data in detail.

+## Power BI Dashboard

+The Power BI dashboard provides an interactive analysis of the 2024 Lok Sabha election results.
+It includes various visualizations that depict the election results, such as the number of constituencies won by each party, vote share percentages, and state-wise seat distribution.
+The dashboard offers filters to view data based on different states and political alliances.

+### Key Visualizations

+1. **Total Number of Constituencies Won by Party**:
+   - A bar chart showing the number of constituencies won by each party.
+   - The Bharatiya Janata Party (BJP) leads with 240 constituencies, followed by the Indian National Congress (INC) with 99 constituencies.

+2. **Vote-wise Share for Each Party**:
+   - A pie chart representing the vote share percentage of each party.
+   - The BJP has the highest vote share at 44.2%, followed by the INC at 18.23%.

+3. **State-wise Seats**:
+   - A pie chart displaying the distribution of seats won by different parties across various states.

+4. **Alliance View**:
+   - A donut chart showing the overall seat distribution between major alliances (INC and NDA).
+   - The NDA has a majority with 303 seats (55.8%), while the INC has 240 seats (44.2%).

+5. **Geographical Distribution**:
+   - A map visualization highlighting the geographical spread of constituencies won by different parties across India.

+## Conclusion

+This project provides insights into the 2024 Lok Sabha election results through data visualization.
+The visualizations help in understanding the electoral performance of different parties across various states and constituencies.